gguridi/nxlog-server/README.md

 - `GRAYLOG_PORT`: port where graylog is listening (default 12201).
 - `GRAYLOG_OUTPUT`: connection type to establish with graylog (default GELF_TCP).
 Available options can be found [here](https://nxlog.co/docs/nxlog-ce/nxlog-reference-manual.html#xm_gelf)

+## Configuration

+Generic configuration can be added through environment variables.

+- `LOG_LEVEL`: Specifies the log level used by NXLog to process the messages.